NazarovN001/business-diagrams/README.md

 A swimlane diagram (cross-functional diagram) is used to examine and illustrate the business processes performed by users and the system, the interaction of users with each other, and/or the sequence of business processes or actions in a business process.
 This is what happens within the process in a data flow diagram.
 The diagram is divided into lanes, and in each lane there is a role involved in the system, the system itself, or an external system.
 Sometimes only the roles of users or departments are considered when only their interaction is required.
 The construction of the diagram is described in detail in chapter 12 of K. Wiegers "Requirements Development", section "Swimlane Diagram".

-The diagram allows to check the completeness of the role model - roles and actions performed by them, interaction with external systems, order of execution of actions.
+The diagram allows to check the completeness of the role model — roles and actions performed by them, interaction with external systems, order of execution of actions.
 Sometimes data used/generated in each process/action is added to the diagram.
-And then there is an opportunity to check with the data flow diagram, to identify inconsistencies, and if necessary - to conduct additional research and eliminate inaccuracies.
+And then there is an opportunity to check with the data flow diagram, to identify inconsistencies, and if necessary — to conduct additional research and eliminate inaccuracies.

 The figure shows the software development life cycle in a swimlane diagram.
-It shows the main functions of each role and in more detail the functions of an analyst, as a supplement to the BSA 00 video on the functions of an analyst in software development.
+It shows the main functions of each role and, in more detail, the functions of an analyst, as a supplement to the BSA 00 video on the functions of an analyst in software development.

 For example, a diagram of the software development life cycle (Fig. 1) is constructed to describe the role and functions of an analyst in software development: